 Energy-Efficient Commercial Building Tax Deduction

 The Energy Policy Act of 2005 (P.L.
 109-58) authorized the Energy-Efficient Commercial Buildings Tax Deduction for expenses incurred for qualified energy efficient building investments made by a building owner.
 In government-owned buildings, the government may allocate this deduction to the person or persons primarily responsible for designing the qualified improvements.
 The deduction may be taken in the year the energy-efficient improvements are placed in service.
-The Tax Increase Prevention Act of 2014 extended this deduction through December 31, 2014.
-The Emergency Economic Stabilization Act of 2008 (P.L.
-110-343) extended this deduction through December 31, 2013.
+The "Consolidated Appropriations Act, 2016" extended this deduction through December 31, 2016.
 The provisions authorizing the deduction are codified in the 26 U.S.C. § 179D.

 The Energy-Efficient Commercial Buildings Tax Deduction is a significant financial incentive for designers to meet or exceed an agency’s energy reduction requirements for new and existing buildings.